Ankouno/SMW-Data/Glitch List.md

 * Wigglers can't be killed by a Bob-omb being bumped into them, but will still turn around when touching one.
 This can be used to push a Wiggler off the edge of a ledge or into walls.
 * If a Wiggler gets pushed inside a block, it will either be pushed into the ground (if on top of a ledge) or shot 33 tiles into the air (if on top of a solid block), ignoring all solid tiles in the way.
 * Certain sprites will hurt Mario directly even if he's riding Yoshi, rather than knocking him off.
 These include Wigglers, Dino Torch flames, Fishin Boo's flame, and Mega Moles.
+* Mario can still be hurt by a Wiggler's segments or a Dino Torch's flames even while the corresponding sprite is on Yoshi's tongue.
+In fact, combined with the above glitch, Mario can be hurt by the sprite on Yoshi's tongue even while he's still riding Yoshi.
 * While on the backside of a fence, Mario will still interact with: wall springboards, the Fishin' Boo's flame, the Dino Torch's flame, and Wigglers.
 * If a sprite is on top of a growing/shrinking pipe as it is expanding, the sprite will end up stuck inside.
 * Killing a growing/shrinking pipe (by using a null sprite to mess with its properties) will cause it to act strangely; it will still try to act like normal and spawn pipe tiles, but it'll move horizontally at the same time.
 If Mario strays too far from it, it'll stop its normal functionality and fall off the bottom of the screen.